bavlayan/docker-compose-for-nginx/README.md

-# docker-compose-for-nginx
-will be added.
+# Docker Compose file for nginx in Windows